As a Christ-follower, do you have a right to be angry? Yes. However, you have a right to forgive as well. It is a choice that only you can make.

 The Bible addresses whether you have a right to be angry.

 In Ephesians 4: 26 -27, Paul says, “In your anger do not sin”: Do not let the sun go down while you are still angry, and do not give the devil a foothold.

 In this passage, we learn that anger, in and of itself, is not inherently sinful.
 But if we dwell on that anger and offense without addressing it promptly, it will probably lead us to wrong behaviors and attitudes.

 This passage leads us to three compelling questions we will address together.
-When is anger an appropriate response, can we express anger without doing additional harm, and how can unresolved anger lead us to sin?
+First, when is anger an appropriate response?
+Can we express anger without doing additional harm, and how can unresolved anger lead us to sin?